Soupy Sales: Career

 After graduating from Marshall, Sales began working as a scriptwriter and disc jockey at radio station WHTN (now WVHU) in Huntington.
-He moved to Cincinnati, Ohio in 1949, where he was a morning radio DJ and performed in nightclubs.
+He moved to Cincinnati, Ohio, in 1949, where he was a morning radio DJ and performed in nightclubs.
 He began his television career on WKRC-TV in Cincinnati with Soupy's Soda Shop, TV's first teen dance program, and Club Nothing!, a late-night comedy/variety program.

 Lunch with Soupy Sales

 Sales is best known for his daily children's television show, Lunch with Soupy Sales.
 It was originally called 12 O'Clock Comics, and later known as The Soupy Sales Show.
-Improvised and slapstick in nature, it was a rapid-fire stream of comedy sketches, gags and puns, almost all of which resulted in Sales receiving a pie in the face, which became his trademark.
+Improvised and slapstick in nature, it was a rapid-fire stream of comedy sketches, gags and puns, many of which resulted in Sales receiving a pie in the face, which became his trademark.
 He developed pie-throwing into an art form: straight to the face, on top of the head, a pie to both ears from behind, moving into a stationary pie, and countless other variations.
 He claimed that he and his visitors had been hit by more than 20,000 pies during his career.
 He recounted a time when a young fan mistakenly threw a frozen pie at his neck and he "dropped like a pile of bricks".